-- Participants will be able to evaluate their specific processes and needs to determine the most productive timing for data reviews
+- Evaluate their specific processes and needs to determine the most productive timing for data reviews

-- Participants will be able to able to facilitate data review of their documents through superior data annotation
+- Facilitate data review of their documents through superior data annotation

-- Participants will be able to use guidance and tips from this course to enhance the thoroughness and accuracy of their data reviews.
+- Use guidance and tips from this course to enhance the thoroughness and accuracy of their data reviews.